dxrgrabowski/dxrgrabowski.github.io/source/_posts/smallest-asm-program.md

 title: smallest-asm-program
 date: 2024-09-17 14:50:52
 tags:
+- assembly
+- C
+- gcc
+- libc
+- perf
+- syscall
+- process
+- linker
+- kernel
+categories:
+- Operating System Construction
 ---
 ## Preface
 As we saw recently when trying to create the shortest C program.
-The biggest cost in this program was glibc and its standard procedures for running the program, as is the case with asm.
+The biggest cost in this program was glibc and its overhead for running the program.
+How is it look like in the case of asm?
 Today we will see.

 I know how scary assembly is if you've only heard about it.
 But it's not as scary as they say.
 I'll present everything in a very simple way so that everyone can understand what's going on and what's responsible for what.

 To fully understand what is happening first I will tell you what is syscall.
-By default, programs run in user space, which is a restricted execution environment where the program cannot directly access hardware resources.
+By default, programs run in user mode, which is a restricted execution environment where the program cannot directly access hardware resources.
 In user mode, a program does not have direct access I/O operations, network access, managing system processes or system files.
-To interact with it programs need to communicate with the kernel.
-A system call (syscall) is the mechanism by which a program running in user mode requests services from the kernel. e.g. *write()* used in prinf or exit() to exit process.
+To interact with it programs need to communicate with the kernel via kernel mode.
+A system call (syscall) is the mechanism by which a program running in user mode requests services from the kernel. e.g. *write()* used in *prinf()* to access stdout or *exit()* to exit process.
+More details and determining the moment at which we switch between modes later in this article.

-In this article *sys_write* and *write()* to differentiate the real syscall from glibc function call.
+I will use *sys_write* and *write()* to differentiate between the real syscall and glibc function call.

 I think now is a good moment to reveal that we can compile a C file without glibc that can be done with flag ```-nostdlib``` the fact is, that this program will not be simmilar to C.